-In February 2014, the Board issued two precedential decisions clarifying and reaffirming the particularity and social visibility (renamed as "social distinction") requirements.
+In 2014, the Board issued two precedential decisions clarifying and reaffirming the particularity and social visibility (renamed as "social distinction") requirements.
 Matter of M-E-V-G-, 26 I&N Dec.
 227 (BIA 2014); Matter of W-G-R-, 26 I&N Dec.
 208 (BIA 2014).
 According to the Board, the particularity requirement means that a group must be discrete and have definable boundaries; it cannot be made up of broad and diverse members.
 M-E-V-G-, 26 I&N Dec. at 239.
-To meet the social distinction requirement, the group need not be literally visible, but it must be recognized as a group by society.
+To prove social distinction, the group need not be literally visible, but society must recognize the group as such.
 Id. at 240.

 For several reasons, including the Seventh Circuit's repeated assertions that a social group need not be socially visible or narrowly defined, the BIA's unreasonable interpretation of "membership in a particular social group," and the fact that the BIA in M-E-V-G- and W-G-R- did not explicitly assert an intention to overrule prior circuit case law, NIJC strongly believes that M-E-V-G- and W-G-R- are not binding in the Seventh Circuit.
 It appears the Seventh Circuit agrees.
 In numerous precedential decisions issued after M-E-V-G- and W-G-R-, the Seventh Circuit did not reference the BIA's social distinction or particularity requirements or even mention the BIA's two new decisions.
 Rather, the Seventh Circuit continues to emphasize that additional requirements like narrowness and homogeneity are not part of its particular social group test and that the Seventh Circuit follows a pure, Acosta-only interpretation of the particular social group definition.
 See e.g., Salgado Gutierrez v.
 Lynch, 834 F.3d 800, 805 (7th Cir.
 2016) (rejecting breadth and homogeneity as requirements for establishing a particular social group); Lozano-Zuniga v.
 Lynch, 832 F.3d 822, 827 (7th Cir.
 2016) ("This circuit defines social group as a group "whose membership is defined by a characteristic that is either immutable or is so fundamental to individual identity or conscience that a person ought not be required to change."); see also Sibanda v.
 Holder, 778 F.3d 676 (7th Cir.
-2015); R.R.D. v.
-Holder, 746 F.3d 807 (7th Cir.
-2014); N.L.A. v.
+2015); N.L.A. v.
 Holder, 744 F.3d 425 (7th Cir.
 2014).
+In an August 2018 published decision, the Seventh Circuit noted that "[w]hether the Board's particularity and social distinction requirements are entitled to Chevron deference remains an open question in this circuit."
+W.G.A. v.
+Sessions, 900 F.3d 957, 964 (7th Cir.
+2019).
+The Court further "decline[d] to make the Chevron determination in this case," id. but noted in a footnote that "W.G.A.'s arguments that the Board's interpretation is unreasonable have some force."
+Id. at 964 n.4.

 Thus, NIJC pro bono attorneys currently presenting particular social group-based asylum claims before the Chicago Asylum Office and Immigration Court should follow Seventh Circuit - not BIA - case law regarding the particular social group definition, but should be prepared to explain why Seventh Circuit case law, rather than BIA case law, is binding.
 More information about the current state of particular social group case law and best practices for presenting particular social group-based asylum claims, including NIJC's Particular Social Group Practice Advisory, are available on NIJC's website at http://immigrantjustice.org/useful-documents-attorneys-representing-asylum-seekers.